runpod-workers/worker-vllm/README.md

 # Setting up the Serverless Worker

-### Option 1: Deploy Any Model Using Pre-Built Docker Image from RunPod Web Console, you can also use the new UI.
-[Recommended]
+### Option 1: Deploy Any Model Using Pre-Built Docker Image [Recommended]

+> [!NOTE]
+> You can now deploy from the dedicated UI on the RunPod console with all of the settings and choices listed.
+> Try now by accessing in Explore or Serverless pages on the RunPod console!

 We now offer a pre-built Docker Image for the vLLM Worker that you can configure entirely with Environment Variables when creating the RunPod Serverless Endpoint: